-How to Create Pixel Art
+How to Make Pixel Art

 INTRODUCTION TO PIXEL ART

-Creating art with these limitations in mind is the core of pixel art as an art form.
+Therefore, creating art with these limitations in mind is the core of pixel art as an art form.

 It’s beneficial to respect the fundamentals and the techniques of old-school digital artists – but it’s not obligatory to work like them.